 For mid-cap blend exposure, we like Gold-rated FMI Common Stock.
 A stable 10-person management team adopts a collaborative, high-conviction approach that has rewarded investors through strong stock-picking since CIO and longest-tenured manager Patrick English joined the squad in October 1997.

-Linda Abu Mushrefova does not own shares in any of the securities mentioned above.
+Linda Abu Mushrefova does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.